+The Company's financial statements have been prepared in conformity with GAAP as determined by Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC").
 The consolidated financial statements represent the consolidation of the accounts of the Company and its subsidiary in conformity with GAAP.
 All intercompany accounts and transactions have been eliminated in consolidation.